-The following article encompasses many aspects of Zoom; if you are only interested in learning more about the recent Canvas-Zoom Integration, please consult Canvas-Zoom Integration for Faculty & TAs.
+The following article encompasses many aspects of Zoom; if you are only interested in learning more about the recent Canvas-Zoom Integration, please consult Canvas-Zoom Integration for Faculty & TAs

 TABLE OF CONTENTS

-About Zoom for Faculty
+About Zoom

 Zoom is a video conferencing platform that allows users to perform synchronous (real-time) functions including host online meetings, participate in group messaging, and share video and audio content.